<------- that's a flying pig ... I didn't think it appropriate to show the monkeys ...

 I looked at the signs again, and realized that none of them said anything about peace.
 I must assume that the sign in question meant no troops, but send nukes!? (rather than no troops, no nukes) Is there actually a group of people out there that feel we should simply nuke our enemies and this would solve our problems!?
 Whhaaaa?

 As a faithful Christian, I could mention the bible and maybe even thou shalt not kill or love your neighbor as yourself; maybe throw in a few coments about living as Jesus did, for good measure.
 There's alot I could say regarding respect for all life, human kindness and compassion, tolerance, and love... but I won't.
-People have a right to believe as they want, even if I disagree with it.
-They can say what they want, think what they want, do what they choose.
-That's the beauty of this country, isn't it?
-I don't have to agree with them.

 What I will say is that it makes me sad to realize (not for the first time, not for the last time) that there are those out there who are perfectly sane, highly intelligent beings who do not seem to have the same respect and compassion for life that I do.
 I will say that my heart hurts to think of those people out there that believe that any type of killing can be justified.
 But that's just my opinion.
 Just call me another bleeding heart, tree-hugging liberal.
 (That's what some mebers of my extended family would say.)
 I say I'm just another mom for peace.
 I'm just another mom who wants love to prevail.
 What's so wrong with that?